Widgit Symbols: A Teacher's Guide to Visual

 From Structural Learning | structural-learning.com

 Widgit Symbols is a graphical database designed to support communication and literacy.
 Developed by a UK company, the system contains over 20,000 images representing both concrete and abstract concepts.
-The developers focus on helping pupils with
+The developers focus on helping learners with

 A Year 2 teacher preparing for a literacy lesson uses Widgit Online to print word mats.
 As they type 'character' or 'setting', the software suggests the corresponding symbol.
-The teacher places these on tables for pupils with .
+The teacher places these on tables for learners with .

 Visual Grammar infographic for teachers" loading="lazy">